esaeed1/Assignment-1/README.md

 * Change the field of view of the camera – both horizontal and vertical. - Button
 * (Change the values of the near and far clipping plane. - Slider
 * Reseting view - Button
+* Zoom in and zoom out view of the model. - Mouse

+* Rotate the model / camera around X, Y, and Z axes.
+* Rotate the model /camera according to the moving direction and distance of the mouse.
+* Rotate the model around non-major axes as intuitively as possible!

 ![image](https://user-images.githubusercontent.com/117033347/219446624-12c04cbe-f1b7-44f4-b45a-04ebca49d5cf.png)